 I didn’t want to wait until the book was ready for market before getting started.
 I wanted plenty of time to learn this new platform and establish a profile and feed.
 As an expert in communication, it is imperative that I practice what I preach and be willing to learn how to use new channels of communication.

 Are you on Instagram?
-I invite you to connect with me at: https://www.instagram.com/nutritioncommunicator/
+If yes, I invite you to connect with me at: https://www.instagram.com/nutritioncommunicator/

 If you’re not, allow me to encourage giving this social platform a try.
 It is more casual than LinkedIn and appears to encourage a greater degree of engagement than Facebook or Twitter.
 I have certainly found posts on Instagram garner more reactions than any of those other platforms.

 As a novice, I have yet to venture into creating Instagram TV and am just beginning to experiment with stories.
 I am starting with the basics and thought I would share a few things I’ve learned along the way.

 First, begin with your profile.
 It is your personal or professional billboard.
 You have a limited number of characters so make them count.
 Tell the visitor what you can do for them.
 Why should they follow you?